mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 ```

 Note that:
 * once structures don't create types, you need a pointer to hold your instances.
-Also, it's important to say that your structures are passed by reference on assignments, not by value.<br/>
+Also, it's important to say that your structures are passed by reference on assignments, not by value.
-* actually, this code won't compile because the structure `string` is a built-in structure in B++ (this and the array "type" are the only built-in structures).<br/>
+* actually, this code won't compile because the structure `string` is a built-in structure in B++ (this and the array "type" are the only built-in structures).
-* as deducible by the last point, you can't redefine structures' fields in B++, except for the `val` field. <br/>
+* as deducible by the last point, you can't redefine structures' fields in B++, except for the `val` field.
 * `printf` by default treat the corresponding argument to `%s` as a structure.
 If you're giving a C-like string, use the `%a` instead.
-It stands for ASCII.<br/>
+It stands for ASCII.
 * this kind of special treatment, the string literal and the enum sentence are the only code-sugars in B++.

 ### Constants